-- i. respect and retain the historic linear settlement pattern of Staughton Highway; - ii. maintain the visual and physical separation which currently exists between Staughton Highway and The Town; - iii. conserve or enhance the setting of the village gateways; - iv. avoid significant adverse impacts on the locally distinctive and locally valued views, vistas and landmarks defined on Maps in Appendix 1 Views and Vistas; - v. maintain or reinforce the strong connection between settlement and the surrounding rural landscape through the sensitive treatment of the settlement edges and - vi. respect, retain or enhance the character and distinctiveness Great Staughton's rural landscape.
+- i. respect and retain the historic linear settlement pattern of Staughton Highway; - ii. maintain the visual and physical separation which currently exists between Staughton Highway and The Town; - iii. conserve or enhance the setting of the village gateways; - iv. avoid significant adverse impacts on the locally distinctive and locally valued views, vistas and landmarks defined on Maps in Appendix 1 Views and Vistas; - v. maintain or reinforce the strong connection between settlement and the surrounding rural landscape through the sensitive treatment of the settlement edges and - vi. respect, retain or enhance the character and distinctiveness Great Staughton's rural landscape as described in the Great Staughton Landscape and Townscape Character Assessment (or any document that supersedes it).